HEP-FCC/fcc-tutorials/FccVirtualMachine.md

 fcc-pythia8-generate $FCCBASE/share/ee_ZH_Zmumu_Hbb.txt
 ```

-You should see that events are generated and when the process is done find a file `ee_ZH_zmumu_Hbb.root`.
+You should see that events are generated.
+When the process is done you should find a file `ee_ZH_zmumu_Hbb.root`.

 > **NOTE**: If you want to inspect the file with ROOT within the container you need to
 [setup X11 forwarding](#getting-x11-forwarding-to-work).